BartlettJE/statsresdesign/docs/09-BayesHypo.md

 <img src="09-BayesHypo_files/figure-html/Bastian plot-1.png" width="100%" style="display: block; margin: auto;" /><img src="09-BayesHypo_files/figure-html/Bastian plot-2.png" width="100%" style="display: block; margin: auto;" />

 The second and fourth plots are what we are mainly interested in for a t-test.
 Once we know what kind of evidence we have for different hypotheses, typically we want to know what the effect size is.
 In the <code class='package'>BayesFactor</code> package, we get the mean difference between groups (unhelpfully named beta) and the effect size Delta, which is kind of like Cohen's d.
-It is calculated by dividing the t statistic by the square root of the sample size, so kind of a standardised mean difference.
-One of my main complaints with the <code class='package'>BayesFactor</code> package is not explaining what the outputs mean as the only explanation I could find is this [old blog post](http://bayesfactor.blogspot.com/2014/02/bayes-factor-t-tests-part-1.html), with no clear overview in the documentation.
+It is calculated by dividing the t statistic by the square root of the sample size, so a type of standardised mean difference.
+One of my main complaints with the <code class='package'>BayesFactor</code> package is not explaining what the outputs mean as the only explanation I could find is <a href="http://bayesfactor.blogspot.com/2014/02/bayes-factor-t-tests-part-1.html" target="_blank">old blog post</a> with no clear overview in the documentation.

 The plot provides the posterior distribution of different statistics based on sampling 10,000 times.
 For beta, we can see the peak of the distribution is around -0.5, spanning from above 0 to -1.
 For delta, we can see the peak of the distribution is around -0.5, and spans from above 0 to -1 again.